 Resources Partnership to help restore the eroding shoreline using oyster habitat restoration practices.

-A marsh toe revetment is a type living shoreline in which rocks, or in this case, bags of oyster shells, are placed up against the eroded marsh edge.
-Patch oyster reefs are created by dumping loose oyster shells directly into the water.
+A marsh toe revetment is a type of living shoreline in which rocks, or in this case, bags of oyster shells, are placed up against the eroded marsh edge.
+Patch oyster reefs are created by placing loose oyster shells directly into the water.
 Not only do the shells help to reduce erosion by slowing down waves, they also provide a hard surface for oyster larvae to attach to and grow, thus creating new habitat for finfish, crustaceans, and mollusks.